amitskr/CU-Connect/README.md

 ## Support

 If you like the project please leave  star and follow me on github.
-For support you can text me on telegram at https://t.me/amit15334
+For support you can reach me at https://t.me/amitskr on telegram.
+Visit my website: <a href="https://amitsarkar.netlify.app/">Click Here 🐬</a>